Skip to main content

 • “The gameplay loop is satisfying, and optimizing your workflow feels genuinely rewarding.”

-• “With its accessible mechanics, humorous tone, and steady progression system, the game manages to turn the repetitive task of sorting and delivering parcels into an unexpectedly satisfying and often amusing gameplay loop.”
+• “With its accessible mechanics, humorous tone, and steady progression system, parcel simulator manages to turn the repetitive task of sorting and delivering parcels into an unexpectedly satisfying and often amusing gameplay loop.”

-• “The existing mechanics don't create any emergent behaviors; there isn't much in terms of developing skills or interesting challenges.”
+• “The existing mechanics don't make any emergent behaviors, there isn't much in terms of developing skills or in terms of interesting challenges.”

 • grinding